Luxury Yacht Charter Patagonia

 This suggested itinerary explores Northern Patagonia, starting your journey into a dramatic and mysterious world.
 Along the way, you’ll have the chance for adventurous activities, from kayaking in bays and inlets teeming with penguins, to whale-watching in the wide open waters, or visiting tiny fishing villages and warming up in hot springs.

-An area surrounded by majesty, enchantment, and adventure, Patagonia will enthrall and captivate you in no time at all.
+Surrounded by majesty, enchantment, and adventure, a Patagonia yacht charter will enthrall and captivate you in no time at all.

 Your journey of a lifetime begins when you meet your yacht at the Oxxean Marina in Puerto Montt.
 From here, head south to enter the Comau Fjord, a beautiful 22-mile long inlet that ends up at Caleta Porcelana, where you can warm your body and soul in the natural hot springs.
 This the perfect haven for kayaking or paddle boarding, or some sightseeing from above on the yacht’s helicopter.